 - W The mark of Withdrawal (W) will be given when a student withdraws from a class prior to the posted deadline or from a class after the posted deadline for their campus program but has a grade of C or above. - WF The mark of (WF) will be given when a student withdraws or is administratively withdrawn from the class after the posted deadline for withdrawal in the specific campus program and the student is doing "D" or "F" work.
 This mark is calculated as an "F" in the grade point average. - AU The mark of Audit (AU) is given when the student enrolls with the purpose of attending the class but not receiving credit.
 Audited courses are only allowed in the Traditional Academic Programs and are not permitted in the Accelerated (ABE) Programs.
 Permission to audit must be obtained from the instructor and the academic advisor before registering, and the student must satisfy all prerequisites for the class he or she wishes to audit.
 The instructor has the final decision as to the conditions under which a student is permitted to audit the class, i.e., attendance, homework, and class participation policies.
 If the student does not abide by the instructor's policy, permission to audit may be revoked.
 Audited classes do not count toward the fulfillment of degree requirements.
-A student enrolled in any class with "Audit" status may not convert to "For Credit" status after the 7th day of the semester in traditional academic programs.

-- NC Non-Credit - TR The mark of Transfer (TR) is noted on Lincoln College transcripts when the student received transfer credit from another accredited institution. - R Repeated course.
+A student enrolled in any class with "Audit" status may not convert to "For Credit" status after the 7th day of the semester in traditional academic programs. - CR Credit CR grading marks count as earned credit but are not calculated into a student's GPA.
+Equivalent to a "C" or better letter grade. - NC Non-Credit NC grading marks count as attempted credits only and are not calculated into a student's GPA. - TR The mark of Transfer (TR) is noted on Lincoln College transcripts when the student received transfer credit from another accredited institution. - R Repeated course.
 See Course Repeat Policy below.